JonasAlfredsson/docker-kea/README.md

 Available as both Debian and Alpine images and for multiple architectures.
-In order to facilitate the last part this repo needs to build Kea from source, so it might not be 100% identical to the official ISC package and it becomes much larger.
+In order to facilitate the last part this repo needs to build Kea from source, so it might not be 100% identical to the official ISC package and it becomes a bit larger.
 This is unfortunate but will probably have to remain like this until official packages are built for all architectures, however, since all images shares the same base the vast majority of the data will not be duplicated if you run all the services at the same time.